breadfan18/brackets-frontend2/README.md

 ```

 ## Key Takeaways
-- React kicked my butt
+- React kicked my butt, it's going to take some time to by comfortable with it
+- State can be very hard to manage, especially when you are conducting multiple CRUD functionalities, and have to adjust state every time.
+- I need to understand react hooks a bit better.
 - React Client side routing and Links are incredibly powerful, and with the use of 'Pages', make it easy easy and fun to create a SPA (Single Page Application)
-- Implement OAUTH before writing the bulk of your code.